The HSA part of Consumer Directed HealthSelectSM

 - You can use your HSA on qualified expenses, even if you change to a different health plan or change employers.
 The money stays with you.

-- If you are not enrolled in Medicare, you can make and/or get tax-free contributions to your HSA – up to a certain amount set by the Internal Revenue Service (IRS) each year.*
+- You can make and/or get tax-free contributions to your HSA – up to a certain amount set by the Internal Revenue Service (IRS) each year.*

 - The State of Texas will contribute pre-tax dollars to your account every month, if you’re an eligible member.